matsumotory/ngx_mruby/README.md

 ## What's ngx_mruby
-__ngx_murby is A Fast and Memory-Efficient Web Server Extension Mechanism Using Scripting Language mruby for nginx.__ ngx_mruby is to provide an alternative to mod_mruby for nginx.

-nginx modules can be implemeted by mruby scripts on nginx installed ngx_mruby.
+__ngx_murby is A Fast and Memory-Efficient Web Server Extension Mechanism Using Scripting Language mruby for nginx.__ ngx_mruby is to provide an alternative to [mod_mruby](http://matsumoto-r.github.io/mod_mruby/) for nginx.you can implemet nginx modules by Ruby scripts on nginx!

 ```ruby
 # location /proxy {